 Missing a good night’s sleep once in a while can be an inconvenience.
 It can leave you feeling tired and lethargic the next day, among other things.
-However, not getting sleep for an extended period is more serious.
+However, not getting sleep for an extended period is more dangerous.
 There are many implications of sleep deprivation on your health.

 It is simply a condition where you don’t get enough sleep.
 For some, it happens on occasion.
 For others, it can be a chronic condition.
 Insufficient sleep can be dangerous.
-It doesn’t take very long for a lack of sleep to wreak havoc on your mind and body.
+It doesn’t take very long for lack of sleep to wreak havoc on your mind and body.

 There are warning signs to look out for when it comes to not getting enough sleep.
 First, let’s touch on those.
 If you experience any of the symptoms of sleep deprivation, it’s important to do whatever you can to resolve the situation.

 In some cases, a medical diagnosis and treatment may be necessary.
 If you experience any of the symptoms of a lack of sleep and don’t get help, you’re putting your health and well-being at risk.

 It can come in different forms.
 Some people just stay up too late and don’t get a sufficient amount of rest before waking.
 Others struggle with sleep conditions like insomnia.
 That makes it nearly impossible to sleep through the night.

 If irregular or disrupted sleep becomes a pattern, you may notice some symptoms arise in your daily life.
 They may start out small, but it’s important to recognize them.
 The sooner you can link possible symptoms with a lack of sleep, the sooner you can find treatment.

 Some signs that you’re sleep deprived include:

 *According to the Sleep journal, quick decision-making accuracy goes down more than 2% when sleep deprived.